bamason2/ttp451-module/docs/labs/Lesson_2.md

 ## Aims and Objectives

-The aim of this exercise is to develop an understanding of the experimental design aspects of the calibration task, this will include the creation of several DoE proposals.
+The aim of this exercise is to learn how to design an experiment for a calibration task, and will include the creation of several Design of Experiment (DoE) proposals.
 Introductions will be given to constraints and evaluating model fits for particular designs.

-The calibration task focuses on mapping the engine fuel consumption across a range of intake and exhaust cam settings.
-In order to do this effectively an experimental design is required to minimise the amount of testing required whilst covering as much of the operating space to accurately map fuel consumption.
-One possible approach before physical testing is to determine the DOE using a target function.
-We will generate several DOE proposals for this case study.
-The relationship between fuel consumption and intake/exhaust cam timing for a particular engine can be expressed as:
+The calibration task focuses on mapping the engine fuel consumption across a range of intake and exhaust cam settings ($$y_{IVC},x_{EVC}$$).The relationship between Brake Specific Fuel Consumption and Intake/Exhaust Cam Timing for a particular engine can be expressed as:

 $$ f_{bsfc}(x_{EVC}, y_{IVC}) = (((x_{EVC}-32)/4)^2 + ((y_{IVC}-58)/3.8)^2)+2*y_{IVC}+112$$

-Input variable limits;
+ In order to calibrate effectively, an experimental design that minimises the amount of testing whilst covering as much of the operating space as possible is required.
+One possible approach before physical testing is to determine the DOE using a "target function".
+We will generate several DOE proposals for this case study, using the above BSFC equation as the target function.

+We will limit the input variables as below:

 $$0<=x_{EVC}<=60$$

 $$0<=y_{IVC}<=60$$

-Design of experiments process flowchart;
+The below flowchart shows the general DOE procedure:

 ![image](figs/lab2/fig_1_DOE_flowchart.png)